springwolf/springwolf-core/README.md

 ### Why You Should Use It

+Springwolf exploits the fact that you already fully described your consumer endpoint (with listener annotations, such as `@KafkaListner`, `@RabbitListener`, `@SqsListener`, etc.) and generates the documentation based on this information.

+#### Share API Schema Definition

+The AsyncAPI conform documentation can be integrated into API hubs (like [backstage](https://backstage.io/docs/features/software-catalog/descriptor-format/)) or be shared as a `json`/`yaml` file with others.

 #### UI Based API Testing
-In projects using async APIs, you may often find yourself needing to manually send a message to some topic, whether if you are manually testing a new feature, debugging or trying to understand some flow.
-This requires:
+In projects using asynchronous APIs, you may often find yourself needing to manually send a message to some topic, whether you are manually testing a new feature, debugging or trying to understand some flow.

-1. Instantiating a payload object
-2. Serializing your payload object
-3. Publishing it by the CLI or some other interface.

-Springwolf exploits the fact you already fully described your consumer endpoint (with listener annotations, such as `@KafkaListner`, `@RabbitListener` etc.) and automatically generates an example payload object for the appropriate payload and allows you to publish it to the correct channel with a single click.
+Using the automatically generated example payload object as a suggestion, you can publish it to the correct channel with a single click.

-#### Share API Schema Definition

-Also, you might want to share your API description and integrate into API hubs (like [backstage](https://backstage.io/docs/features/software-catalog/descriptor-format/)).
-Springwolf generates AsyncAPI conform documentation that can be used right away.

 ### Usage & Example

+Protocols not supported natively can still be documented using `@AsyncListener` and `@AsyncPublisher` annotation.
+More details in the documentation.

 | Code / Plugin / Addon                                                                                                                     | Example project                                                                                                                       | Current version                                                                                                                                                                     | SNAPSHOT version                                                                                                                                                                                                       |
 |-------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|